Tooth Caps For an Affordable Alternative To Surgery For Chipped and Missing Teeth

-The dental-tooth-cap, commonly known as a ‘crown’, is a dental treatment carried out by a dental professional.
-This common form of dental procedure is used for a variety of dental issues, including chipped or broken teeth, severe discoloration and to help support dental bridges or dentures.
+The dental-tooth-cap, commonly known as a ‘crown’, is a vigorous dental treatment carried out by a dental professional.
+This common form of dental procedure is used for a variety of dental issues, including chipped or broken teeth, severe discolouration and to help support dental bridges or dentures.
 Having a tooth cap is permanent and irreversible.

 For the tooth cap to work, there has to be enough space on the existing tooth to accommodate for the cap itself.
 To do this, the dental professional will sand down the majority of the natural tooth so it is a small stump.
 Once the space has been made, an impression will be taken of your tooth so that the lab can create an identical replica of your original tooth.